maboox/ShamsiCal/README.md

-# PyQt Shamsi Calendar Widget
+# PyQt Shamsi Windows Calendar Widget

 A customizable desktop calendar widget, displaying Jalali (Shamsi), Gregorian, and Hijri dates with daily events.
 Built with Python and PyQt6.